National Contest Judges’ Information

 The Kenneth E. Behring National History Day Contest will be held June 11-15, 2017 at the University of Maryland at College Park.
 National History Day (NHD) is looking for historians, educators, and others to judge student projects at this year’s contest.
 Judging will take place on Monday, June 12 for the Junior Division (grades 6-8) and Tuesday, June 13 for the Senior Division (grades 9-12).

 Students in 6th through 12th grades conduct extensive research on topics related to an annual theme and present their findings in historical papers, exhibits, documentaries, performances, and websites.
-We need judges, so please join us and feel free to pass this invitation on to others!

 If you have any questions, please contact email@example.com.